obsidiansystems/rhyolite/README.md

    ```

 1. You can now add any of Rhyolite’s packages as dependencies to your
    Obelisk project.
-Here is the full list of packages provided:

-   - rhyolite-backend
-   - rhyolite-common
-   - rhyolite-frontend
+The packages Rhyolite provides are listed in [cabal.project](cabal.project).

 ### Alternative method